cvxpy/cvxpy/README.md

 ### Parameters
 Parameters are symbolic representations of constants.
 Parameters should only be used in special cases.
 The purpose of Parameters is to change the value of a constant in a problem without reconstructing the entire problem.
 For example, to efficiently solve `Problem(Minimize(expr1 + gamma*expr2), constraints)` for many different values of `gamma`, make `gamma` a Parameter.
 See [Problem Data](#problem-data) for an example problem that uses parameters.

 Parameters are created using the Parameter class.
 Parameters are created with fixed dimensions.
-When creating a parameter, there is also the option of specifying the sign of the parameter's entries (positive, negative, or unknown).
+When you create a parameter you have the option of specifying the sign of the parameter's entries (positive, negative, or unknown).
 The sign is unknown by default.
 The sign is used in [DCP convexity analysis](#disciplined-convex-programming-dcp).
 Parameters can be assigned a constant value any time after they are created.
-The constant value must have the dimensions and sign specified when the Parameter was created.
+The constant value must have the same dimensions and sign as those specified when the Parameter was created.

 ```
 # Positive scalar parameter.